umit-iace/tool-pywisp/docs/guide/index.rst

 Plot Configuration
 ~~~~~~~~~~~~~~~~~~

-Additionally the plot and visualization have some configuration parameters.
+Additionally, the plot and visualization have some configuration parameters.
 These are:

 * TimerTime: Update interval of the visualization/plot data
 * MovingWindow: Moving Window of the plot visualization